paigeadelethompson/paigeadelethompson/content/posts/icmp.md

 # IPv6 ND_RA

-This one has been the most interesting to me for awhile.
+I have been most interested in this one for awhile.
 Router advertisements are really useful, but the deployment of IPv6 and it's reception has met with strong resistance and a disjointed comprehension of the theory behind things like router advertisements.
 Here is an example of how to abuse it using the scapy framework in python:

 {{< highlight python >}}
 from scapy.all import *